 The interactive map contains information you may find helpful to plan your Alabama nearshore fishing trips.
 The interactive map displays all of Alabama’s reefs between 0 and 9 nm offshore, provides a table that details the year each reef was initially constructed and the type(s) of materials used to construct each reef.
 Click here or on the image to use the interactive nearshore reef map.

-Nearshore 0-9 nm Reef Coordinates (Current as of Dec.
-31, 2021) – To properly download files, right click the link and select “Save”
+Nearshore Reef Coordinates (Current as of September 1, 2023) – To properly download files, right-click the link and select “Save”

 The Alabama Marine Resources Division (AMRD) creates hard bottom habitat within 9 miles of Alabama’s coastline to increase the ecological production potential of water bottoms.
 Hard bottom substrate is very limited along the water bottoms offshore of Alabama and the addition of purposely designed artificial reefs along this predominantly featureless landscape of sand and muddy substrates has proven to be extremely effective at increasing the biomass of reef fish populations including red snapper, gray triggerfish, and gray snapper.
 Furthermore, constructing high quality reefs within nearshore waters increases the connectivity between inshore and offshore habitats.
 For example, red drum, sheepshead, gray snapper, and southern/gulf flounder utilize inshore and nearshore habitats.
 Red drum and gray snapper migrate from Alabama’s coastal rivers, bayous, and bays as juveniles and early adults to the nearshore sand bars, gas platforms, and artificial reefs as spawning adults.
 On the other hand, sheepshead and flounder migrate to and from inshore waters and nearshore hard bottom habitats each year during spawning migrations.
 Reef construction projects within this region also increases habitat utilization opportunities of juvenile triggerfish and red snapper before migrating further offshore to inhabit reefs in deeper water with more vertical complexity.
 Therefore, increasing the availability of a limited resource (eg. hard bottom habitat) will increase foraging opportunities, shelter, and spawning potential of numerous fish.